What is a landing page?

 - Visual media: Images, videos, or charts make your page look professional.
 You can also use pictures to invoke emotions or show off product features.

 - Bullet point lists: Lists help make the benefits of your offer clear.

-There are other features you can use in your landing page, such as:
+Other features you can use on your landing page include:

-- Tables: Tables are another way you can convey important information clearly.
-Or, you could use them to compare different plans.
+- Tables: Tables are another way you can convey and compare important information.

 - Testimonials: Testimonials from current customers provide social proof that your product works.
 This can boost your conversion rate.

 - Videos: Videos are an excellent way to explain your offer and demonstrate your product.
 Ideally, a sales page should contain at least one video.

 Using videos on landing pages can improve your conversion rate by 86%1.

 Landing page best practices: Create a landing page that converts